Ensemble-Based Event Camera Place Recognition Under Varying Illumination: Introduction

-In this work, we contribute: \begin{enumerate} \item An ensemble-based event VPR framework that aggregates predictions across reconstruction methods, feature extractors and temporal resolutions, achieving an average 17\% absolute improvement and a 57\% relative gain in Recall@1 under day–night transitions.
+In this work, we contribute: \begin{enumerate} \item An ensemble-based event VPR framework that aggregates predictions across reconstruction methods, feature extractors and temporal resolutions, achieving up to 77\% relative gain in Recall@1 under day–night transitions.

 \item A comprehensive analysis of event-based VPR design choices, including binning strategies (time- vs.~count-based), polarity inclusion, reconstruction methods and feature extractor performance.

 \item A modification to sequence matching from \cite{milford_seqslam_2012} and \cite{garg_seqmatchnet_2022} with dynamic history length and z-score normalisation for improved performance at longer sequence lengths.